QuantEcon/lecture-source-jl/rst_files/getting_started.rst

 To stop the container, use `Ctrl-C` or type ``docker stop $(docker ps -aq)`` in a different terminal

-To save local files, make sure you write them to the machine.
+To save local files, make sure you write them to the ``local`` folder.

 .. _jl_jupyterlocal: